noppefoxwolf/RefreshControl/README.md

     <a href="https://apps.apple.com/app/id1668645019"><img src="https://github.com/noppefoxwolf/MediaViewer/blob/main/.github/dawn.png" height="65"></a>
 </p>

-If you use a MediaViewer, add your app via Pull Request.
+If you use a RefreshControl, add your app via Pull Request.

 # LICENSE